bobbingwide/vgc/README.md

 3. Click Activate to use your new theme right away.

 ## Changelog
+# 1.3.4
+* Fixed: Replace /shop_test by /store to resolve 404 on mobile/tablet #46

 # 1.3.3
 * Fixed: Re-enable houses slick slider for WordPress 6.1 and new jQuery 3.6.1 #45
 * Tested: With WordPress 6.0.3